Abigor, part II

-Before continuing, he points out that he adores MORBID’s recordings – proclaiming the “December Moon” tape as one of the greatest things of the eighties, and that he bought all the No Fashion releases up until ’95.
+Before continuing, he points out that he adores MORBID’S recordings – proclaiming the “December Moon” tape as one of the greatest things of the 80s, and that he bought all the No Fashion releases up until ’95.

-Everything in post-eighties black metal, he says, originates from Dead and Euronymous.
+Everything in post-80s black metal, he says, originates from Dead and Euronymous.

 In various early interviews, Euronymous expressed support for Socialist leaders such as Joseph Stalin and Nicolae Ceaușescu.

-TT adds how it seems to have become a typical ’black metal 2.0’ internet sport to demystify scene royalty.
+TT observes that it seems to have become a typical ’black metal 2.0’ internet sport to demystify scene royalty.

-The previously mentioned interview also featured some jubilation over what TT described as the renaissance of uniting the scene with ‘sinister esoteric organisations and satanic orders again’.
-Through the years, we’ve seen quite a few black metal councils, circles and brotherhoods – and I’m curious why their return warrants hailing.
+The aforementioned interview from The Sinister Flame also featured some jubilation over what TT described as the renaissance of uniting the scene with ‘sinister esoteric organisations and satanic orders’.
+Through the years, we’ve seen quite a few black metal councils, circles and brotherhoods and I’m curious why their return warrants hailing.

-I’m not entirely sure I would regard all of the above as in any way metal related though.
-I’m reminded of the first ABIGOR interview I ever read – in Tales of the Macabre, where they had recently jumped ship from the Austrian Black Metal Syndicate (ABMS) in favour of a new outfit.
+I’m not entirely sure I’d regard all of the above as in any way metal related though.
+I’m rather reminded of the first ABIGOR interview I ever read, in Tales of the Macabre #3 – they had recently jumped ship from the Austrian Black Metal Syndicate (ABMS) in favour of a new outfit.

 – That’s not comparable in any way.
-We were a bunch of teenage musicians in Vienna – loosely connected through the local scene and history.
-There was a common preference for some occult books and emerging satanic ideas stemming from the eighties, including the will to violently fight Christianity.
+We were a bunch of teenage musicians in Vienna – loosely connected through the local scene and personal history.
+There was a common preference for occult books and emerging satanic ideas stemming from the 80s, including the will to violently fight Christianity.

 Most of the fighting appears to have been of internal orientation though, since many of these organisations tend to collapse following in-house drama.
-Case in point; in the aforementioned publication I also remember another Austrian band, PAZUZU I believe, lamenting ABIGOR’s defecting and condemning them as false.
+Case in point: in the aforementioned publication I also remember another Austrian band, PAZUZU, I believe, lamenting ABIGOR’s defecation and condemning them as false.

 My groundwork included not only scourging old interviews but also stalking TT’s private Facebook profile.
-After a bit of reading I had to concede myself intellectually unequipped to comprehend how a grown man, who is obviously quite knowledgeable about all manner of topics, can invest a second of energy fuming over something like MYRKUR – I ask for help in understanding.
+After a bit of reading I had to concede myself intellectually unequipped to comprehend how a grown man, who is obviously quite knowledgeable about all manner of topics, can invest a second of energy fuming publicly over something like MYRKUR.

 TT confesses that his occasional weakness was spending ’three sips of morning coffee’ engaged in the chastisement of metal degeneracy.